 Staff incentives programs are a fantastic way to give your staff some skin in the game.
 The more the staff refers, the higher the incentive.
-Furthermore, it is a great excuse to give out office awards, recognize top performers, and start friendly competition.
-Ultimately, a staff incentives program only serve to make your practice a more enjoyable place to work.
+Furthermore, it is a great excuse to give out office awards, recognize top performers, and start a friendly competition.
+Ultimately, a staff incentives program only serves to make your practice a more enjoyable place to work.

 11. It Motivates Small Businesses

 Just like a staff incentives program, you can involve small businesses.
 Although a lot of practices post print advertisements in local small businesses, nothing beats word of mouth.
-A loyalty program could give employees at your local gym, hair salon, OBGYN, etc the ability to refer your practice.
-These employees have built rapport with hundreds of potential patients and they have influence.
+A loyalty program could give employees at your local gym, hair salon, OBGYN, etc, the ability to refer your practice.
+These employees have built rapport with hundreds of potential patients, and they have influence.

 12. Patients Love It